 When we use short data frames, the relative gain decreases and SD becomes less efficient: The backoff overhead introduced by SD becomes comparable to the frame payload.
 To that end, consider the RTS/CTS exchange before a data frame transmission.
 SD avoids (short) RTS collisions that are less severe.
-Therefore we observe low gain of SD over CW reset scheme.
+Therefore we observe a low gain of SD over the CW reset scheme.

 This can be seen in Figure 4.
-When congestion is low, we observe no gain.
-SD performs as well as CW reset scheme.
-At high congestion level (at t = 150s), we observe a better throughput enhancement.
-Obviously, RTS/CTS adds overhead and performs less than the basic scheme, whether using SD or CW reset scheme.
+We observe no gain when the congestion level is low.
+SD performs as well as the CW reset scheme.
+At high congestion levels (t = 150s), we observe a better throughput enhancement.
+Obviously, RTS/CTS adds overhead and performs less than the basic scheme, whether using SD or CW reset schemes.